akafelipe/akafelipe/README.md

-# Hi there, akafelipe also known as Felipe Siqueira.
+# Hi there, akafelipe also known as Felipe.
 ### 🌱 I’m currently learning JAVA, JavaScript and APEX <i>Salesforce.</i>

 <div>